An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Introduction

 A popular approach for approximating $D(\theta,\alpha)$ for $(\theta,\alpha)\in\T$ is the \emph{T-matrix} method (see, e.g., \cite{Ma:06}).
 Once the $T$-matrix has been constructed, computing the far-field pattern for any given $\alpha\in\bbS$ requires multiplication by a single vector whose entries can be computed with an analytic formula.
 A drawback though of $T$-matrix methods is that numerically stable construction of the $O(k)$-dimensional $T$-matrix requires, as an input, the numerical solution of $O(k)$ scattering problems \cite{GaHa:09,GaHaHi:12}.
 Hence, when $k$ is large, $T$-matrix methods may be computationally prohibitive.

-Like the stable $T$-matrix approach considered in~\cite{GaHa:09}, an input to our method is the numerical solution of {a number of} scattering problems.
-A key advantage of our method, when compared against $T$-matrix approaches, is that {this number} depends only on the geometry of $\Omega$, and, crucially, is independent of the wavenumber $k$.
+As with the stable $T$-matrix approach considered in~\cite{GaHa:09}, an input to our method is the numerical solution of {a number of} scattering problems.
+A key advantage of our method, when compared against $T$-matrix approaches, is that {this number} depends only on the geometry of $\Omega$, and, crucially, is independent of the wavenumber $k$ in the following sense: if the canonical scattering problems are solved by a numerical method with error $\errin$, then our method will efficiently determine the far-field pattern induced by any incident angle with an error $\errout$, where $\errout/\errin$ is bounded independently of $k$.
+In particular, this means that if the PDE \eqref{Helm}-\eqref{HelmSRC} is solved by a numerical method for which any prescribed level of accuracy can be achieved with a number of degrees of freedom and computational cost that is independent of $k$, as is the case for HNABEM as described in §\ref{sec:hnabem}, then our algorithm will share this key property of the underlying scheme, i.e. that the number of degrees of freedom and computational cost will be independent of $k$.